cst0601/cst0601.github.io/_tabs/about.md

 # Shao-Tse "Chikuma" Chien

-I'm a student pursuing master's degree in Compute Science at University of California, Riverside.
-I'm expected to graduate in December, 2022 and currently seeking a full time software engineer position in the United States.
+I am a new graduate with a master's degree in Compute Science at University of California, Riverside.
+I am currently seeking a full time software engineer position in the United States.

 I have experiences in the following fields: Parallel computing, Natural Language Processing, Database and Backend.